 - a.
 Did you like reading this article? - b.
 What do you think about what you read? - c.
 Do you think we still have time to save the fish populations? - d.
 How bad would it be if all salmon disappeared from the world? - e.
-Do you ever get tired of hearing about another environmental report? - f.
-What would it mean for the economy of your country if some fish species became extinct? - g.
-Do you think governments are more worried about losing votes from the fishing industry than losing the fish populations? - h.
-George W. Bush thinks scientists will find a way of reducing CO2 and industry can continue polluting.
+Do you suffer from "environmental report fatigue"? - f.
+What would it mean for the economy of your country if fish populations became decimated or extinct? - g.
+Do you think governments are more concerned about losing votes from the fishing industry than losing the fish populations? - h.
+George W. Bush thinks scientists will find a way of reducing CO2 emissions and industry can continue polluting.
 What do you think? - i.
-Which do you think is more important, the car industry or the survival of catfish and salmon? - j.
+Which do you think is more important, the car industry or the survival of catfish? - j.
 Did you like this discussion?